Birding Around the Las Vegas Springs Preserve

 Note: Access to outdoor areas is free.

 The Las Vegas Springs Preserve is an urban "visitor attraction" set up by the Las Vegas Valley Water District.
-The purpose of the Springs Preserve is two fold: first, it provides the public with opportunities to learn about the human and natural history of the Las Vegas Valley (these springs are where Las Vegas started); and second, it teaches people about reducing water use to levels where the existing water supply is sufficient to maintain a suburban lifestyle in the desert.
+The purpose of the Springs Preserve is two fold: first, it provides the public with opportunities to learn about the human and natural history of the Las Vegas Valley (these springs are where Las Vegas started); and second, it teaches people about reducing water use to levels where the existing water supply would be sufficient to maintain a suburban lifestyle in the desert.

 Link to Area Map or Trails Map.